-An exceptional response rate usually starts with an exceptional customer experience program.
+An exceptional response rate usually starts with an exceptional customer experience (CX) program.

 Hickin’s core philosophy is the simple principle of generosity: over-the-top customer service, openness to listening, and a commitment to getting feedback.

 “That age-old adage is true,” explains Hickin.
 “You reap what you sow.”

 Here’s what it means to “reap what you sow” in customer experience, according to the best of the best.

 Referrals can be one of the most powerful sources of new customer growth.
 Customers or accounts who are referred are likely to be more satisfied, stay longer, and even refer other customers.

 But it’s not always easy to win referrals.
 And in a competitive industry, such as with contact centers, it can be even more difficult.

 That being said, 80% of ICON’s revenue comes from b2b referral marketing.

 “Up until two years ago, we didn't have a sales team,” explains Hickin. “[Business] came from word of mouth...Over the past 18 years, ICON has grown through great work and predominantly, through clients referring our work.”